Best Practice

 Feasibility and clarity of scope

 Finally, a good philosophy research topic should be feasible in terms of scope and complexity.
 Philosophy often deals with broad and abstract questions, but when choosing a research topic, it's important to narrow your focus to a specific, manageable question.
-This clarity of scope will help you structure your research more effectively and allow you to explore your topic in depth.
+This clarity of scope will help you structure your research more effectively and allow you to study your topic in depth.

 To ensure feasibility, consider the length of the paper or thesis you need to write, the resources available to you, and the time you have to complete your research.
 A well-defined topic will have clear boundaries that keep your research focused and prevent it from becoming too unwieldy.
 For example, rather than tackling the entire field of epistemology, you could focus on a specific aspect, such as the role of intuition in justifying knowledge claims.